 When the Green Bay Packers are the NFC’s No. 1 seed, the wind chill strikes zero, the snow starts falling at halftime and Aaron Rodgers is under center for the guys the yellow lids, you probably don’t get many chances at victory.
-On Saturday night, it looked like the 49ers' season was running out of time.
+On Saturday night, it looked like the 49ers' chances were running out.

-With less than five minutes remaining in the Divisional Round matchup against the Green Bay Packers, Willis blew past the long snapper and blocked a punt in the end zone.
-It fluttered in the air for a few seconds -- no one on the field knew where it was -- before 49ers safety Talanoa Hufanga scooped the ball and ran it in for a game-tying touchdown to make it 10-10.
+With less than five minutes remaining in the Divisional Round matchup against the Green Bay Packers, Willis blew past the long snapper and blocked a punt in the Green Bay end zone.
+It fluttered in the air for a few seconds before 49ers safety Talanoa Hufanga scooped it up and ran it in for a game-tying touchdown to make it 10-10.

 Then it became Deebo time.

 The only time San Francisco led all game?
-When Gould hit the game-winner.
+When Gould knocked through the game-winner.

 And it never could have been possible without Willis' effort, which will became an instant classic NFL moment.
-In a playoff rivalry that also features epic performances like 1998 Steve Young-Terrell Owens touchdown and Colin Kaepernick's 181-yard game in 2012, Willis' block is crystalized in the canon of 49ers-Packers glory.
+In a playoff rivalry that also features epic performances like 1998 Steve Young-Terrell Owens touchdown and Colin Kaepernick's 181-yard game in 2012, Willis' block is crystalized in 49ers-Packers glory.